ymoch/preacher/docs/user/cli.rst

 Arguments
 ---------
-Scenario YAML file paths (one or more).
+Scenario YAML file paths.

+When given none, the standard input is used instead and the current directory is regarded as the base directory.

 Options
 -------